angristan/matomo-to-umami/README.md

 **Memory issues**: Reduce `--batch-size` for large migrations, or split by date ranges.

 **Missing referrers**: If action-level referrer is NULL, the tool falls back to visit-level referrer.
 Some pageviews may still have no referrer data.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Add tests for new functionality
-4. Run `pytest` to ensure tests pass
-5. Submit a pull request

 ## License